Justine Vanderschoot – forever remembered in life and in justice

 Justine was a beautiful and intelligent young woman whose life was taken under the most horrific and cruel circumstances.
 Our community will continue to honor Justine and fight to ensure her murderers remain where they belong – in prison.
 Placer County will never forget.

-A candlelit vigil honoring the life of Justine Vanderschoot will be held Sunday, July 24 at 7:30 p.m. on the Historic Auburn Courthouse steps.
+A candlelit vigil honoring the life of Justine Vanderschoot was held Sunday, July 24 on the Historic Auburn Courthouse steps.

 Brandon Fernandez was DENIED parole on July 28, 2022 and Daniel Bezemer was denied his parole hearing with the CDCR parole board on August 10, 2022.